subrotoice/next-basic/README.md

 ### - Database Adapters: Store in DB

-- When someone sing in with new google account then store in DB
+- When someone sing in with new google account then store user info in DB

 ```bash
 npm i @next-auth/prisma-adapter